SiriDB/siridb-server/help/help_alter_database.md

 select\_points_limit
 -------------------
 Change the maximum points which can be returned by a select query.
-The default value is set to one million points to prevent a single query for taking to much memory.
+The default and recommended value is set to one million points.
+This value is chosen to prevent a single query for taking to much memory and ensures SiriDB can respond to almost any query in a reasonable amount of time.

 Example:

-    # Set the select points limit to 5 million
+    # Increase the select points limit to 5 million
     alter database set select_points_limit 5000000

 list_limit
 ----------
 Change the maximum value which can be used as a limit for a list statement.
-The default value is set to ten thousand to prevent queries which could take a large amount of memory.
+The default and recommended value is set to ten thousand to prevent queries which could take a large amount of memory.
 The value must be greater than or equal to 1000.

 Example: